Ruchita-0310/bioinformatics/comparative genomics.md

 ```
 - Downloaded the zipped file on the computer to view
 - Gave me a bunch of files and figures
 ## 10.4.
-Gene content evolution on the most likely rooted species tree
+Gene content evolution on the most likely rooted species tree | run it in "reroot2" directory
 ### 10.4.1.
 Branchwise events
 - Once the most likely root has been identified, this technique allows users to quantify the relative contributions of duplication, transfer, loss, and origination in the gene content evolution
 - copy [branchwise_number_of_events.py](https://github.com/ak-andromeda/ALE_methods/blob/main/branchwise_number_of_events.py)